george-hawkins/blender-donut-notebook/LEVEL-2.md

 In particular, you may want to come back to _Seed_ when you're unhappy with something that shows up particularly clearly in a final high-quality render.

-Aside: for a quick explanation of what a random seed is see the [random seed](https://en.wikipedia.org/wiki/Random_seed) Wikipedia article or [here](https://stats.stackexchange.com/a/354379/322395) on the stats StackExchange.
+Aside: for a quick explanation of what a random seed is, see the [random seed](https://en.wikipedia.org/wiki/Random_seed) Wikipedia article or [here](https://stats.stackexchange.com/a/354379/322395) on the stats StackExchange.

 ### Adding balls as an additional sprinkle type